Solving Patterns

 How to go about solving these puzzles ?

-Comment in 2023 : The Gods-number algorithmns on those puzzles with less than 15 or so moves for a solution have show that the perfect solutions really bring a different way of thinking into the game, which we're still trying to get our head around.
+Comment in 2023 : The Gods-number algorithmns on those puzzles with less than 15 or so moves for a solution have shown that the perfect solutions really bring a different way of thinking into the game, which we're still trying to get our head around.
 Consider everything below as baby steps, while a 'grown up' trinagon master just seems to effortlessly combine different approaches to a complete whole.

 Some basic principles & solving patterns derived from many hours of playtime :

-1. Backwards exchange : (Color)
+2. Backwards exchange :

 The first pattern.
 Always used in rogue play.
-Disregarding other triangles, the goal is to shift the one missing piece into position, by simple moving it out of the way.
-Positioning the space, move the triangle into the space and then turn the positioned triangle to its final position.
+Disregarding other triangles, the goal is to shift the one missing piece into position, by simple

 This may also be misleading (HexS #8 - on the right) and therefore good to know, when NOT to use this pattern.

-3. Crankwork fit in : (Color).
+5. Crankwork fit in :

-5. Symmetry patterns :
+6. Symmetry patterns :

 Trinagon puzzles are usually highly symmetrical.